The Difference between Adjectives and Adverbs

 The Basic Rules: Adjectives

 Adjectives modify nouns.
-To modify means to change in some way.
-By modifying, adjectives give more detail about the noun.
+By modifying, adjectives give a more detailed sense of the noun.
 For example:

 - "I ate a meal."
 Meal is a noun.
 The reader does not know what kind of meal this is, leaving a lot of room open for interpretation.

 - "I ate an enormous meal."
 Meal is a noun, and enormous is an adjective that modifies it.
 It tells us what kind of meal the person ate.
 By using adjectives, the writer gives the reader a better understanding of the noun.

 Adjectives clarify the noun by answering one of the following different questions: "What kind?" or "Which?" or "How many?"
 For example:

 - "The tall girl is riding her bike."
 Tall tells the reader which girl the writer is talking about.

 - "Fifteen students passed the midterm exam; twelve students passed the final exam."
 Fifteen and twelve both tell the reader how many students; midterm and final both tell the reader which exam.